Bona Fide Residence Test

-To expand upon what you have read about on the foreign earned income exclusion page, we will elaborate on the bona fide residence test, one of the two tests that can be used to qualify for the foreign earned income exclusion.
+To expand upon what you have read about on the foreign earned income exclusion page.
+We will elaborate on the Bona Fide Residence Test.
+It is one of the two tests to qualify for the foreign earned income exclusion.

 Uninterrupted Period Including Entire Tax Year